finnguor/finnguor-site/content/index.md

 	>
 	> naddpod
 - reading
-	> sweet bean paste by durian sukegawa.
+	> sweet bean paste by durian sukegawa
 + rereading
-	> the beartown trilogy by fredrik backman.
+	> the beartown trilogy by fredrik backman
 - working on
-	> ideas for combatting loneliness as a student who lives off-campus.
+	> ideas for combatting loneliness as a student who lives off-campus
 	>
-	> the ideal rosé tteokbokki recipe.
+	> the ideal rosé tteokbokki recipe
 	>
-	> also, staying alive in my first term of university.
+	> also, staying alive in my first term of university

 connect with me on [twitter (x)](https://x.com/finnguor) or [linkedin](https://www.linkedin.com/in/finn-guo-1bba89205/) or discord (@chocopaiboy) :] DFTBA ! [^1]